More than lightweight – groundbreaking innovation for a faster, easier and more consistent production of CFRP parts.

-Find out about our current application areas and concrete projects that have been successfully realized:
+Find out about our current applications and successfully implemented composite projects:

 The rear wall is customized for the Audi A8 and displays the largest component of the occupant call.
 With its optimized fiber layup with 6 to 19 carbon fiber layers, it significantly contributes to the torsional rigidity of the vehicle.
 The rear wall is manufactured in Voith Composites' in-house developed production line and is designed to manufacture approximately 65,000 components each year.
 At JEC World 2018, we received the JEC Innovation Award 2018 for this digital production line.digital production line wins JEC Award 2018